piglatiao/Jailbreaks/OpenAI/ChatGPT/GPTs and Projects/README.md

 Setups for GPTs (which generally work basically the same if set up as a Project).
+Will be putting new ones here instead of reddit.

 Plus subscribers and up can "GPTs" in the side menu and click "+ Create"